Q:What's the Maximum Depth that Your Marking Machine can Engrave?

 A:It depends on the watts of laser and the marking time.

-Many customers ask this question.
+Many customers ask me about the same question.
 They are afraid that the markings will be erased by cataphoresis or other chemical ways if the depth isn't deep enough.

 There are many types of coatings used to harden or protect metals from corrosive elements.
 Some coatings, such as powder coat, are thicker and require more intense laser settings to completely remove.
 Other coatings, like black oxide, are thin and meant to protect only the surface.
 These are much easier to ablate and will provide great contrast marking.

 HBS fiber laser series are capable of marking on coated and painted metals and the ideal system for your application depends on your marking requirements.
-HBS fiber lasers can offer you 20w, 30w, 50w or even 100 watts.
-The laser marking system and can easily remove the powder coat and mark the underlying surface.
+HBS fiber lasers come in 20-50 watts, and can easily remove the powder coat and mark the underlying surface.
 Our fiber lasers can engrave coated metals.